 What medications can help my symptoms?

-There are many medications that can help you gain control over your allergy symptoms.
+There are many medications that can help control your allergy symptoms.
 Some are available over the counter, while others need a prescription.
 Work with your doctor or pharmacist to find out which medication is best for you.

 Here are some of the most common: